Last updated:

 Localized lipodystrophy may be caused by the injection of various drugs, such as insulin, into the subcutaneous tissue.
 Panniculitis, pressure on a specific area of the body, and other mechanisms may also cause localized lipodystrophy.

-AGL and APL generally affect women more than men, although this may be due in part to ascertainment bias because women tend to be more severely affected and more easily recognized.
+AGL and APL generally affect females more than males, although this may be due in part to ascertainment bias because females tend to be more severely affected and more easily recognized.
 APL has been reported in approximately 250 individuals with a male to female ratio of 1:4.
-It has been reported in individuals of various different ethnicities.
+It has been reported in individuals of various ethnicities.
 AGL has been reported in approximately 100 individuals with a male to female ratio of 1:3.
 Most cases have been reported in Caucasians.
 LD-HIV is estimated to affect approximately 100,000 individuals in the United States.
 Consistent with the increase prevalence of HIV in males, LD-HIV is also more prevalent in males.

-A diagnosis of acquired lipodystrophies is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
-AGL may be suspected in individuals who have a generalized lack of subcutaneous fat and overall muscular appearance during childhood.
+A diagnosis of an acquired lipodystrophies is based upon identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
+AGL may be suspected in people who have a generalized lack of subcutaneous fat and overall muscular appearance during childhood.

 The presence of panniculitis preceding the development of lipodystrophy is supportive of a diagnosis of AGL.
 The presence of an autoimmune disease preceding the development of lipodystrophy is supportive of AGL or APL.
 With APL, a progressive loss of fat from the upper body that spares the lower body in children under the age of 16 is suggestive of a diagnosis.